-First, cut the four framing pieces to the lengths indicated in the table.
-The lengths assume that you are going to miter the joints, that is, cut them at 45 degree angles.
+First, cut the four framing pieces (b) to the lengths indicated in the specifications and drawings.
+The lengths assume that you are planning to miter the framing joints, that is, cut them at 45 degree angles.
 The measurements are from long-point to long-point.

 Cut the four legs and position them inside the frame as shown in the diagram(s).
-Use a square to square them with the frame and secure them with 2.5" galvanized deck screws.
+Use a square to align them perpendicular to the frame, then secure the legs to the frame with 3" galvanized deck screws.

-Before cutting the lower brace pieces (c), measure the actual distance between the legs where they attach to the frame (this is measurement (d) in the diagram below).
+Before cutting the lower brace pieces (c), measure the actual distance between the legs where they attach to the frame.
 Cut the lower braces (c) this length.
-Attach them where indicated in the diagrams and secure them with 2.5" galvanized deck screws.
+Attach them where indicated in the diagrams and secure them with 3" galvanized deck screws.

-Cut the six table top boards 42" long and center them on the assembled frame (b).
-Leave a space between them approximately 1/8".
-Secure them with 2.5" galvanized deck screws.
+Cut the six table top boards 42" long and lay them out on top of the finished frame so that you can see how they are going to fit (given that their widths may vary somewhat).
+Let the outside 2x4s overhang the front and back by 1 inch and 3 inches at each end.
+Center them on the assembled frame (b).
+Leave a space between the planks approximately 1/8".
+When you are satisfied with the coffee table top layout, secure them with 3" galvanized deck screws.
 Use the diagrams above and below for reference.